JAdamHub/SkillScopeJob/README.md

 - **Together AI** for providing powerful LLM services
 - **Streamlit** for the excellent web application framework
 - **python-jobspy** for reliable job scraping capabilities
-- **CrewAI** for multi-agent AI system capabilities
 - The open-source community for various supporting libraries

----

-**SkillScopeJob** - Empowering career decisions with AI intelligence. 🚀

-*Built with ❤️ using Python, Streamlit, and cutting-edge AI technologies.*